Approaching Philanthropy, Part 5: Creating Your Own Vision

 ABOUT THE AUTHOR

-Lesley Draper is a Partner and Wealth Advisor.
-She is responsible for managing client relationships, advising families and individuals on financial planning, tax planning and investment management.
 She received her BS from Purdue University in West Lafayette, Indiana.
-She is a CERTIFIED FINANCIAL PLANNER™ professional, a Certified Trust and Financial Advisor (CTFA).
-She is currently studying for Charitable Advisor in Philanthropy (CAP) designation.
-She is passionate about giving back and co-chairs RegentAtlantic's Neighborhood Nonprofits team and serves on multiple charitable boards, including P.G.
-Chambers School and Morristown Festival of Books.
-Prior to joining RegentAtlantic, Lesley was a Vice President at Citi Private Bank and subsequently spent 11 years at U.S. Trust Company of New York in the Financial Planning and Family Wealth departments.
-Lesley enjoys golfing, fly fishing and resides in Montclair, NJ with her partner Bob, two German Shepherds and four rescue cats.
+She is a CERTIFIED FINANCIAL PLANNER® professional and a Certified Trust and Financial Advisor (CTFA).
+Prior to joining Corient, Lesley was a vice president at Citi Private Bank and subsequently spent 11 years at U.S. Trust Company of New York in the Financial Planning and Family Wealth departments.

-As a Wealth Advisor and Co-Chair of the Firm's Neighborhood Nonprofits Group, Jim works with a wide range of clients and has a particular specialty in philanthropic strategies.
-For donors, Jim works to construct strategies that align with the client's philanthropic goals.
+Jim is a Partner, Wealth Advisor in our Morristown, NJ office.
+He has over 35 years of experience managing investment portfolios and providing financial advice to individuals, families and charitable organizations in the New York metropolitan region.
+As a Wealth Advisor and Co-Chair of legacy firm RegentAtlantic’s Neighborhood Nonprofits Group, Jim works with a wide range of clients and has a particular specialty in philanthropic strategies.
+For donors, Jim works to construct strategies that align with the client’s philanthropic goals.
 In the nonprofit sector, Jim focuses on helping organizations strengthen their financial position through endowment management and planned giving consulting.
 Jim currently serves on the boards of The Rippel Foundation and the Environmental Endowment of NJ.
+Jim holds the CERTIFIED FINANCIAL PLANNER®, Chartered Financial Analyst®, and Certified Divorce Financial Analyst® certifications.
+He earned his BA in Business from Western Colorado University and an MBA in Finance from Drexel University.